justboil/admin-one-vue-tailwind/.laravel-guide/README.md

 ### Default style

-It's likely, you'll use only one app style, either `basic` or one of listed in `src/styles.js`.
+It's likely, you'll use only one app style.
 Follow [this guide](https://justboil.github.io/docs/customization/#default-style) to set one of choice.

 ### Fix .editorconfig